GameKit Complete Guide for Developers Multiplayer and More

 Checklist before publishing multiplayer features

-• Player authentication flow is polished and optional fallback is in place
+- Player authentication flow is polished, and an optional fallback is in place.

-• Accessibility and localization are considered for wider reach
+- Accessibility and localization are considered for a wider reach.

 Conclusion